 A tree in the grounds of the hall is known as Nelson's Tree or the Hanging Tree.
 It was used to hang local criminals and some claim that a lady in white and a man in torn trousers and brown jacket still haunt the place where they died.
 Chains from the hangings are still said to be embedded in the bark.
 The Devil himself may appear if you decide to circle the tree six times!

 In the hall is a bedroom cupboard with a burn mark in the brickwork.
 Legend says that the Devil made it with his cloven hoof.
 What he was doing in the hall has not been recorded!

 A window here can never be kept shut.
 Even a local blacksmith's attempts to seal it failed.
-Finally, the phantom of a little girl has been seen gazing out of a gable window.
+The phantom of a little girl has been seen gazing out of a gable window.

 d building in Suffolk!

-I was very honoured to be the VIP guest of Don Smith and the Battlefield Trust in Gainsborough.
+I was very honoured to be the guest of Don Smith and the Battlefield Trust in Gainsborough.
 I was there to take part in the first annual battlefield walk - Battle of Gainsborough 1643 - which was partly based on a guide I wrote to the battlefield many years ago.
-Here's some pics of the day!
+Here are some pics of the day!